 - Presenting new offers based on past purchases or actions

 The process of building email marketing lists isn’t something you have to do exclusively online.

 Email addresses can be collected in person during trade shows or even with customer satisfaction cards placed near the cash register.

-While these efforts may seem small, it can result in a list of names of people who actually want to hear from your business.
+While these efforts may seem small, they can result in a list of names of people who actually want to hear from your business.

 And since email lists degrade about 22 percent each year, it’s equally essential to keep your lists updated.